I hear and I forget

 I reflect and I learn

-I believe that the approach I project on this website is heavily influenced by my work in adult education as well as in therapy.
+My approach reflected in this website is heavily influenced by my work in adult education as well as in therapy.

 That background helps me when I complete any work I do.
 I can take time to consider what I have learned from being with another person for a while.
 That’s why some folk end up with an email from me commenting on the results I’ve noticed.